 The consortium will be holding webinars for the next several months to share the findings with the respondents and with other interested parties.

-We invite you to join a panel of IT professionals from MS-CC for a free webinar “Connecting the Dots: Using Campus IT Infrastructure Survey Data to Support Your Institutions’s Research Goals” on Thursday, March 18 from 1 p.m. – 2 p.m.
-ET to learn more about how this data and feedback on campus IT infrastructure needs can help you in supporting your institution’s research mission.
+The MS-CC/Internet2 webinar on Thursday, March 18 called “Connecting the Dots: Using Campus IT Infrastructure Survey Data to Support Your Institutions’ Research Goals” offered the opportunity to learn more about how this data and feedback on-campus IT infrastructure needs can help you in supporting your institution’s research mission.
+View the recording.

 - Joey Brenn, Claflin University

 - Joel Cutcher-Gershenfeld, Brandeis University

 - Deb Dent, Jackson State University

 - Ana Hunsinger, Internet2